ryansheehy0/RS_Cheat_Sheets/Tools/new_git.md

 # Git
 Git can be thought of as a database of commits.

-A **commit** is a snapshot of the entire project made of a point to this snapshot, metadata(who created it, when it was created, and the commit message), and pointer backwards to the parent commit.
+A **commit** is a snapshot of the entire project made of a pointer to this snapshot, metadata(who created it, when it was created, and the commit message), and a pointer backwards to the parent commit.
 This creates a chain of commits.

 - Useful links:
 	- [Git Will Finally Make Sense After This](https://youtu.be/Ala6PHlYjmw?si=e8KEPPQ2OAivoP1E)